 Take a few seconds to calm down.

-Mice are extremely efficient climbers so there are not many places that a mouse cannot reach if it really wants to.
+Mice are extremely efficient climbers, so there are not many places that a mouse cannot reach if it wants to.

-The bed frame is likely to be wood, which can be climbed easily.
-Not only that, the bedsheets may be dropped to the floor, giving mice a ladder up.
+The frame is likely built from wood, which mice can easily climb.
+Not only that but the bedsheets may also be dropped to the floor, giving mice a ladder up.

-The good news is, they are not likely to get into your bed, especially if they sense that you are there.
+The good news is, they are not likely to get in with you, especially if they sense that you are there.
 Mice want to keep away from contact with humans because we are big and scary (at least, most of us are).

 One reason that may push mice to climb onto your bed is food.
-If the mice can smell food, it may give them added incentive to risk human contact, climb your bed and steal the food at a risky price.
+If the mice can smell food, it may give them added incentive to risk human contact, climb up, and steal the food at a risky price.
 If you want to know how to keep mice away from your bed, then your presence will keep most of them out!

-Now that you know that mice can climb onto your bed, is there anything that you can do to stop it happening?
+Now that you know that mice can climb onto your bed, is there anything you can do to stop it from happening?

 I mentioned above that one of the biggest reasons that mice will want to climb onto your bed is for food.

 When I say food, I mean little crumbs of food.
-Most people will not have vast amounts of food in their beds, and if they do they are asking for trouble!
+Most people will not have vast amounts of food in their beds, and if they do, they ask for trouble!

-Even having a snack in bed can leave crumbs in and around the bed area.
+Even having a snack can leave crumbs in and around the bed area.
 These crumbs will attract mice, which is certainly not what you want to do.

-Blocking access for mice is extremely difficult!
-They only need a very small hole to enter your bedroom, and covering every possible entrance will be a challenge.
+Blocking access for mice is extremely difficult but not impossible!
+They only need a tiny hole to enter your bedroom, and covering every possible entrance will be challenging.

-I simply blocked off all of the obvious entrances to make it more difficult for mice to find their way in.
+I blocked off all the obvious entrances to make it more difficult for mice to find their way in.

 This included blocking the bottom of the bedroom door and blocking exits from all cupboards.

 There is one thing that mice fear above all, a cat.
-Not only is a cat much bigger than a mouse, but they also possess the abilities needed to catch mice!
-Cats are quick, patient and have extraordinary reactions.
+Not only is a cat much bigger than a mouse, but they also can catch mice!
+Cats are quick, patient, and have extraordinary reactions.

-If you have a cat, simply set up a bed for it in your room.
+If you have a cat, simply set up a place for it to sleep in your room.
 They will react to any noise and will chase the mouse away!

-Cats are a perfect weapon in your fight to rid your house of mice or rats, and having a cat sitting on the foot of your bed or on the floor will put a huge obstacle in between the mice and your bed.
+Cats are a perfect weapon in your fight to rid your house of mice or rats, and having a cat sitting on the foot of your bed or the floor will put a huge obstacle between you and the mice.

-If mice are common in your area (as they are in most areas) then you may already have mouse traps at your disposal.
+If mice are common in your area (as in most areas), then you may already have mouse traps at your disposal.

-Simply set up a few mouse traps around your room.
-Make sure they are effective mouse traps too!
+Set up a few mouse traps around your room.
+Please make sure they are effective mouse traps too!

-Not only will the mice be attracted to the bait more than your bed, but the quick snap will also ensure you wake up in the event that a mouse has been caught.
+Not only will the mice be attracted to the bait more than your bed, but the quick snap will also ensure you wake up if a mouse has been caught.

-It goes without saying, keep the mouse traps away from the area that you will be walking in.
+The mouse trap should not be in the area you will be walking in.
 If you need to get up and use the toilet, you know what might happen!
-Surely I do not have to explain…..
+Ouch!

 It is not only food substances that you need to get rid of in your room.
-While removing food is the best thing you can do to stop mice from getting into your bedroom, it is not all they are after.
+Removing food is the best thing you can do to stop mice from getting into your bedroom.
+It is not the only thing they are after!

 If you have not cleaned your room, you risk attracting mice.
 Think about it, what do you have in your room that mice will be interested in?